-Research Associate Professor
+Research Professor and Director

-Director of the HIV/AIDS Prevention Research Division
+HIV Prevention Research Division

 Department of Psychiatry bio page